APT Simple Mosaic Example

 Since no PA constraints have been placed on these observations, Aladin simply shows a default orientation.
 (You should be aware of whether you are viewing a fixed orientation you have chosen.
 If the observation is unconstrained, the pattern of tiles shown may rotate with time.)
 No position angle constraints have been placed on these proposed observations, and so a run of the Visit Planner is free to rotate the pattern to assess if there are times when all of the proposed tiles can obtain guide stars simultaneously.

-The NIRCam mosaic has 8 visits (one for each tile), and the Visit Planner's assessment returns with a green check on the observation, indicating there are times when all tiles can get guide stars simultaneously and all other visibilities are good.
-A check of the guide star situation against the V3PA is shown in Figure 3, and indicates there are 2 solid windows of schedulability.
+The NIRCam mosaic has 48 visits (six for each tile), and the Visit Planner's assessment returns with a green check on the observation, indicating there are times when all tiles can get guide stars and all other visibilities are good.
+A check of the guide star situation against the V3PA is shown in Figure 3, and indicates there are 2 windows of schedulability.

 Figure 3.
-Guide star availability for the 8-visit NIRCam mosaic versus the observatory V3PA
+Guide star availability for the 48 visit NIRCam mosaic versus the observatory V3PA

-Likewise, the MIRI mosaic in observation 2 passes the Visit Planner check, even though in this case there are 45 visits involved.
-Figure 4 confirms that there are 2 good windows where all 45 visits can get guide stars, and the green check in the VP confirms schedulability against all constraints.
+Likewise, the MIRI mosaic in observation 2 passes the Visit Planner check.
+In this case there are 45 visits involved.
+Figure 4 confirms that there are 2 good windows where the green check in the VP confirms schedulability against all constraints.

 Figure 4.
 The guide star assessment for the MIRI mosaic in observation 2